-No Smoking.
+No smoking

 When loading or unloading hazardous materials, keep fire away.
-Don't let people smoke nearby.
+Do not let people smoke nearby.
 Never smoke around:

-Class 2.1 (Flammable Gas)

-Class 3 (Flammable Liquids)

-Class 4 (Flammable Solids)

-Class 5 (Oxidizers)
+- Class 1: Explosives

+- Class 2.1: Flammable Gas

+- Class 3: Flammable Liquids

+- Class 4: Flammable Solids

+- Class 5: Oxidizers

+Secure against movement

-Secure Against Movement.
-Brace containers so they will not fall, slide, or bounce around during transportation.
+Brace containers so they will not fall, slide or bounce around during transportation.
 Be very careful when loading containers that have valves or other fittings.
 All hazardous materials packages must be secured during transportation.
 After loading, do not open any package during your trip.
 Never transfer hazardous materials from one package to another while in transit.
 You may empty a cargo tank, but do not empty any other package while it is on the vehicle.